Des de Moor, San Francisco CA, October 2009. Photo: Ian Harris

 More about me

 I also write about other things — I’ve had quite a bit published in the Ramblers magazine walk and used to be their books editor.
-I actually work for the Ramblers as a day job, these days mainly on promoting everyday walking for health, developing projects and doing policy work.
+Until May 2015 I worked for the Ramblers as a day job, mainly on promoting everyday walking for health, developing projects and doing policy work.
 In a more leisurely frame I have a walking blog focused on walking in London, London underfoot, at http://desdemoor.blogspot.com.
 I’m interested in all forms of transport and travel, but walking and trains are my favourites.

 Music is another passion and I have been a musician, performer, songwriter and translator specialising in European-influenced musical cabaret and chanson.
 I ran a club in London putting on this sort for stuff for over 12 years from 1994.
-Since then it’s tailed off a bit, though I’ll get back to it at some point.
-See www.desdemoor.com for more.
+In the early-mid 2000s I had some modest success with Darkness and Disgrace, a musical cabaret from the songs of David Bowie developed with the late, great pianist and performer Russell Churney.
+Since then it’s tailed off a bit, though I’m currently working on more Bowie material with another pianist, Clifford Slapper See www.desdemoor.com for a now-outdated overview of my musical career.

 I was born in 1961 in Ipswich, and I live in Deptford, southeast London, with my partner Ian Harris.